betseyw15/events.en/help/deep-dives/admin-console.md

 # Preparing for Marketo Engage on Adobe Identity

-An exclusive training on the upcoming Adobe Admin Console Migration.
-This meeting will be in a “Train the Trainer” style format so that you can take what you learn and educate your chapters on this upcoming change.

 >[!VIDEO](https://video.tv.adobe.com/v/3430920/?learn=on)

 ## Overview

-The training session primarily focused on the migration of Marketo Engage to Adobe Identity using the Adobe Admin console.
-It covered essential aspects like user migration, roles, permissions, workspace management, and support transition.
-The session detailed the migration process, including subscription migration, user verification, system admin roles, and user management in the new console.
-Emphasis was placed on email verification, user access management, and the roles of different admins involved in the migration.
-Common queries about deactivated users, workspace setup, and support on the Marketo Engage community during the migration were also addressed.
+The primary focus of this training session is the migration of Marketo Engage to Adobe Identity and Adobe Admin console.
+It covers essential aspects in each stage (product, user, and support transition) of migration journey with a greater emphasis on user migration – what changes or does not change, actions required by your organization’s admins or users, and communications from Adobe at each milestone.
+It dives deeper into key areas such as scheduling of a migration date in the pre-migration phase, what to expect during the user migration, and how to navigate the migration console during self-migration.
+Complete with the links to helpful resources and 4 key steps to prepare your organization.